FERPA/Confidentiality of Student Education Records

 Contact information provided exclusively for purposes of the emergency notification system is not considered directory information.

-Education records include those records which contain information directly related to a student and which are maintained by the University or by a person acting for the University.
-In accordance with 34 C.F.R 99.3, the following are not education records: law enforcement records, student employment records, medical records, and alumni records.
+Education records include those records which contain information directly related to a student and which are maintained by the university or by a person acting for the university.
+In accordance with FERPA guidelines, the following are not education records: law enforcement records, student employment records, medical records, and alumni records.
 The regulations also exclude from the definition of education records any record that is in the sole possession of the maker of the record where the record is used only as a personal memory aid for the maker and the record is not accessible or revealed to any other person (except a temporary substitute for the maker of the record).

 Deceased Student Records